Aura Router

 Middleware Chaining

-Multiple middlewares execute in order:
+Multiple middlewares execute in the order they are defined.

 const config = createEndpointConfig({

-middlewares: [
+use: [

 /*